kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `-o $output_pathname`, saying where to write the kubeconfig.
 This must appear exactly once on the command line.
 - a `kubectl` command line flag, for accessing the hosting cluster.
+This includes the usual control over namespace.
 - `-X` turns on debug echoing of all the commands in the script that implements this command.
 - `-h` prints a brief usage message and terminates with success.